← Back to Blog

 Person rewriting a resume at a desk after being fired from a job

-They will not.
-A resume after being fired looks almost identical to a resume after any other departure, because the document itself has never been required to say why you left.
+A resume after being fired looks almost identical to a resume after any other departure, because the document has never been required to say why you left.
 What changes is how you handle the dates, how you frame the work, and what you say if the topic comes up in the interview.
-This guide walks through exactly how to write a resume after being fired, with 5 honest framings, 3 worked examples for tech, retail, and admin roles, and the short script for the interview question almost every reader is dreading.
+Start with the keep-it-or-leave-it-off decision below.

 If you also need to address the time between roles, see our companion guide on how to explain an employment gap.